 Sound cuts normally occur when the amplifier is getting overheated or a speaker wire has become loose.

-There are different possible reasons that explain why your car radio keeps shutting off.
+Different possible reasons explain why your car radio keeps shutting off.
 It could be anything from a wiring error to a malfunctioning head unit.

 Here are some potential signs that signal this problem and some basic troubleshooting techniques you can try.